astromub/NuRiProject/_posts/2025-11-04-trade-strategy-#1.md

 Price is below the SMA (trend is bearish)
 AO histogram is red and falling, or crosses below the zero line Recent candle closes bearish

 💡 Optional filter: Look for AO “twin peaks” pattern below zero for added confirmation.

-⏱ Timing Tips
+⏱ Timing Tips:

-Trade only during high-volume sessions (e.g., London or New York open) Avoid ranging markets—this strategy thrives in clear trends Use 1–2 second delay after signal confirmation to avoid false triggers 🛡 Risk Management
+Trade only during high-volume sessions (e.g., London or New York open) Avoid ranging markets—this strategy thrives in clear trends Use 1–2 second delay after signal confirmation to avoid false triggers

+🛡 Risk Management:
 Use fixed trade size or apply anti-Martingale (increase after wins) Limit to 3 consecutive trades per signal
 Avoid trading during news releases or low liquidity